New Pacific school

-New Pacific School, a new school initiative by Pacific Charter Institute (PCI) is a local, small-school approach to holistic TK-12 education for every child.
+New Pacific Charter, a new school initiative by Pacific Charter Institute (PCI) is a local, small-school approach to holistic TK-12 education for every child.

 Paul Keefer, MBA, Ed.D.

 Dr. Paul Keefer bridges the business and educational worlds through his vast experiences in both.
 As a charter school leader, Dr. Keefer is able to couple the experiences from UPS and dealings with Fortune 500 companies and apply them systematically to scholars in public education that are continually left behind.
-Dr. Keefer co-founded Pacific Charter Institute in 2005 and works with a team supporting four charter schools, including Rio Valley Charter School, Heritage Peak Charter School, Sutter Peak Charter Academy, and Valley View Charter Prep.
-The four schools serve over 3,000 scholars collectively in sixteen counties with an operating budget of $32 million.
-In addition to leading Pacific Charter Institute as the Executive Director, Dr. Keefer was elected to the Sacramento County School Board of Education in June 2018 for a four-year term.
+Dr. Keefer co-founded Pacific Charter Institute in 2005 and works with a team supporting six charter schools, including New Pacific School Roseville, New Pacific School Rancho Cordova, Rio Valley Charter School, Heritage Peak Charter School, Sutter Peak Charter Academy, and Valley View Charter Prep.
+The six schools serve over 3,000 scholars collectively in sixteen counties with an operating budget of $40 million.
+In addition to leading Pacific Charter Institute as the Executive Director, Dr. Keefer was elected to the Sacramento County School Board of Education in June 2018 for a four-year term representing Arden-Arcade, Carmichael, College Glen, Antelope, North Highlands, and Sacramento (Area 3).
+Dr. Keefer was reelected in 2022

 Paul and his wife, Elizabeth, have three children and live in Carmichael.
 He is a board member for the Rotary Club of Sacramento and is a volunteer for Carmichael HART Student Buddy Program.
-Paul also serves as chairperson for the 3 Rivers District for the Golden Empire Council of the Boy Scouts of America.
-Most recently Paul hiked 140 miles of the John Muir Trial this summer.
+Paul is an avid cyclist and hiker and recently hiked 140 miles of the John Muir Trial.

 Pacific Charter Institute